dvanaria/childrens_book_list/README.md

 # childrens_book_list
-ASP.NET Core REST API to provide and maintain a list of recommended children's books, ages 5 to 14.
+An ASP.NET Core REST API to provide and maintain a list of recommended children's books to foster the intellectual growth and development of children ages 5 to 14.

 Each Book resource includes the following information: